dfaria5/faria-ps-csc-script/README.md

 > This is just my own simple script i use for new installs to put my own settings on windows.
 And since there is a command for using it with internet, might as well make it public.

 # Faria Powershell Utility Setup Config Script :large_blue_diamond::computer:
 This is a simple run powershell script for Windows 10 and 11 that cleans and adjusts some windows settings and apps for new installs for better performance.

+## :scroll: Specific Versions
 There are various versions for each porpuse intended whatever is a normal pc, server, etc.
 Here lists what each version will do.
 ### Version 2 (Recommended)
 - Uninstall bloat windows apps. (with the exception of Microsoft Store and Xbox App)